 - Very strong

-7. Best limescale remover for stubborn limescale: HG Professional Limescale Remover
+7. Best limescale remover for showers: HG Professional Limescale Remover

 - Very concentrated and powerful

 - Apply with a sponge, not a spray